wooddeep/node_ipc/README.md

 module.exports = WsServer
 ```

 4. create a websocket test client file wsc.js, which establish websocket connection with wsd.js, and send data to websocket server periodically.
+The data size should be less than 200 bytes!
 ```javascript
 const WebSocket = require('ws');
 var zlib = require('zlib');